Building Relationship Versatility™: Social Styles at Work

 In every organisation, there is a hidden diversity—the diversity of Social Styles.
-Leveraging Social Style differences can lead to more effective collaboration, productive relationships, greater productivity and business results.
-Recognising others’ work preferences and adjusting to them allows for more efficient communication and the persuasive ability to influence others.
-Improving versatility reduces tension in relationships and enables people to focus efficiently on the task to be done.
+Leveraging Social Style differences can lead to more effective collaboration, productive relationships, and greater productivity and business results.
+Recognising others’ work preferences and adjusting to them results in more efficient communication and the persuasive ability to influence others.
+Improving versatility reduces tension in relationships and allows people to focus on the task and work to be done.

-Building Relationship Versatility: Social Styles at Work (BRV) is built around a four-quadrant Social Styles matrix.
-After being profiled, participants are assigned a Social Style, interpersonal versatility rating and specific versatility behaviours.
-During the workshop they learn how to identify others’ Social Styles and then, based on understanding their own and others' style, learn to modify their own behaviours to communicate more easily and effectively with others.
+Building Relationship Versatility™: Social Styles at Work (BRV) is built around a four-quadrant Social Styles matrix.
+After being profiled, participants are assigned a Social Style, interpersonal versatility rating, and specific versatility behaviours.
+During the workshop, they learn how to identify others’ Social Styles and, based on understanding their own and others’ styles, learn to modify their own behaviours to communicate more easily and effectively with others.

-Implemented as a flexible and integrated Human Performance Improvement (HPI) solution, Building Relationship Versatility offers practical skills and tools to help both managers and individual contributors.
+Implemented as a flexible and integrated human performance improvement solution, BRV offers practical skills and tools to help both managers and individual contributors.

 Wilson Learning believes that learning must be transferred to day-to-day work practises.
-To achieve this, Building Relationship Versatility includes components and activities that enhance Participant Readiness, Learning Transfer, and Organisational Alignment.
+To achieve this, BRV includes components and activities that enhance Participant Readiness, Learning Transfer, and Organisational Alignment.

-Participant Readiness: Prepares participants and managers for the overall learning experience
+Participant Readiness: Prepares participants and managers for the learning experience

-Learning Design: Embeds practice and use of new skills in the learning design.
-The learning can be flexibly delivered as a:
+Learning Transfer design embeds practice and use of new skills.
+The learning is delivered as a:

 All can be delivered in modular format over non‐consecutive days to allow application between sessions.
-BRV, as a workshop component, can be taught by a Wilson Learning facilitator or by an organisation's own leader‐trained in‐house professional.
+This program can be taught by a Wilson Learning facilitator or by an organisation's own leader‐trained in‐house professional.

-- Post-learning reinforcement activities for both the manager and participant support skill application and implementation.
+- Post-learning reinforcement activities available for both the manager and participant

-As a result of this integrated approach, participants will continue to apply the skills and tools learned in Building Relationship Versatility long after the learning event is completed.
+As a result of this integrated approach, participants will continue to apply the skills and tools learned long after the learning event is completed.

 Enabling Improved Performance